People's History Museum: Collection

-The People's History Museum holds one of the largest collections of political material in Britain, beginning with the early 19th century.
+The PHM holds one of the largest collections of political material in Britain, beginning with the early 19th century.
 It focuses on the history of democracy with objects relating to the right to vote making up a large part of the objects on display.
 The collection includes 2,000 posters focused on elections and political campaigns, 300 political cartoons, 7,000 trade union badges and tokens, as well as 95,000 photographs.
-With over 400 trade union and political banners, People's History Museum holds the largest banner collection in the world and visitors to the museum can see banners being conserved in Main Gallery Two in the Textile Conservation studio.
+With over 400 trade union and political banners, the PHM holds the largest banner collection in the world and visitors to the museum can see banners being conserved in Main Gallery Two in the Textile Conservation studio.

-The museum actively collects contemporary material; it has tried to find and acquire, among other things, the EdStone upon which Labour engraved their six main manifesto pledges in the 2015 general election, and the copy of Mao's Little Red Book which shadow chancellor John McDonnell threw across the House of Commons dispatch box at George Osborne.
+The museum actively collects contemporary material; it has tried to find and acquire, among other things, the EdStone upon which Labour engraved their six main manifesto pledges in the 2015 general election, and the copy of Mao's Little Red Book which shadow chancellor John McDonnell threw across the House of Commons despatch box at George Osborne.
 Through projects such as "Play Your Part", the museum makes the historic collections relevant to present day issues.

-PHM also houses the Labour History Archive and Study Centre, an important archive of material relating to the history of working people in Britain.
+The PHM also houses the Labour History Archive and Study Centre, an important archive of material relating to the history of working people in Britain.
 Its collections include the archives of the Labour Party, the former Communist Party of Great Britain, the co-operative movement and the Department for Work and Pensions.
 It also contains documents relating to Chartism, general elections, the First World War, women's suffrage and the 1984–1985 miners' strike.